Characterization of \gamma-factors: the Asai case: Introduction

-In the course of proving our main results, we directly establish a local-to-global argument for the case of a cuspidal, tamely ramified representation $\pi$ of $\GL_n(E)$ (hence $\pi$ of level zero) via the Grundwald-Wang theorem.
-Then the general problem is reduced to the case of a tamely ramified representation $\pi$.
-This is done by using a local-to-global result due to Gabber and Katz for $\ell$-adic representations of the Galois group \cite{katz86}, and translating it via the global Langlands correspondence \cite{laff}.
-We note that care must be taken, since we are considering a quadratic extension $E/F$.
+The approach to prove the main result is that of \cite{hl} where equality of local $\gamma$-factors is obtained from the global functional equation for special cases of cuspidal automorphic representations where there is control over the places of $k$ where ramification can occur.
+In fact, we directly establish a local-to-global argument for the case of a cuspidal, tamely ramified representation $\pi$ of ${\rm GL}_n(E)$ (hence $\pi$ of level zero) via the Grundwald-Wang theorem.
+Then, the general problem is reduced to the case of a tamely ramified representation $\pi$.
+This is done by using a local-to-global result due to Gabber and Katz for $\ell$-adic representations of the Galois group \cite{katz}, and translating it via the global Langlands correspondence \cite{laff}.

 In the Langlands-Shahidi method, $\pi$ is assumed to be generic.
-But, using the Langlands-Zelevinsky classification together with multiplicativity, the definition of $\gamma$-factors can be extended to the general case (see \S~\ref{localfactors}).
-Also, we show that the local $L$- and $\varepsilon$-factors are the same as the corresponding Galois factors.
-In $\S~\ref{stability}$, we take the opportunity to write down a stability property of $\gamma$-factors that is not known in characteristic zero.
-Finally, in $\S~5$ we give a short proof of the equality of local factors studied in \cite{sha84} for Rankin-Selberg products of $\GL_m$ and $\GL_n$.
+But, using the Langlands-Zelevinsky classification together with multiplicativity it is possible to work with a general irreducible smooth representation.
+See \S~4.2, where the definition of local Asai $L$-functions and root numbers, which are obtained via Asai $\gamma$-factors, is extended to the general case.
+In Theorem~4.3, we show in this general setting that the local $L$- and $\varepsilon$-factors are the same as the corresponding Galois factors.
+In \S~4.5 we take the opportunity to write down a stability property of $\gamma$-factors that is not known in characteristic zero.

-The second author kindly thanks F. Shahidi for his help and encouragement; he also thanks M. Krishnamurthy and P. Kutzko for useful discussions.
+The authors would like to thank F. Shahidi and B. Gross for mathematical communications.
+The second author also thanks O. Gabber, M. Krishnamurthy, P. Kutzko, L. Lafforgue, F. Shahidi and Y. Ye for useful mathematical discussions.
+He also thanks the University of Iowa, Purdue University and the IH\'ES for their hospitality and support while the article was written.